axibase/atsd/administration/user-authentication.md

 ### Token Authentication

-An HTTP request to a specific API URL starting with `/api/` can be authenticated by providing a previously issued API token in the request.
-The token must be included in the `Authorization` header with type `Bearer`.
+An HTTP request to a specific API URL starting with `/api/` can be authenticated by including the `Authorization` header with type `Bearer`.

 ```sh
 --header "Authorization: Bearer <API-TOKEN>"
 ```

+> Passing the token in the URL is not supported because of the security [weaknesses](https://tools.ietf.org/html/rfc6750#section-2.3).

 The token allows access to a **specific** URL, consisting of path and query parameters.
 The URL and the HTTP method are fixed at the time the token is created.
 The order of query parameters and the URL-encoding scheme is not important.